FelixOnline/v2/content/articles/2015-12-11-ibm-in-sexism-row-over-hackahairdryer.md

 IBM said afterwards that the campaign had “missed the mark for some”.
 They’d been running the initiative since October, but began publicising it again on Monday.

-On a webpage for the scheme on IBM’s website, the company described the “hair\-raising misconceptions” about women in science that were putting women off.
+On a webpage for the scheme on IBM’s website, the company described the “hair-raising misconceptions” about women in science that were putting women off.
 This has since been removed.

 This misfire makes a change for IBM, who are known for being a relatively diverse company.
 They have a female CEO, Ginni Rometty, and have always claimed to have paved the way for women in technology, saying on their website: “Where many companies proudly date their affirmative action programs to the 1970s, IBM has been creating meaningful roles for female employees since the 1930s.”